mozilla/probe-scraper/README.md

 ### Adding a library

-All **libraries** must define `library_names`.
+All **libraries** are defined under the `libraries` top-level key.

-Probe scraper also needs a way to map dependencies back to an entry in the `repositories.yaml` file.
-Therefore, any libraries defined should also include their build-system-specific library names in the `library_names` parameter.
+They support a subset of the same fields as applications, and additionally must define `library_names`, which allows the probe scraper to map dependencies back to an entry in the `repositories.yaml` file.
+We expect `library_names` to be build-system-specific and thus a single repository could present multiple library names for different platforms.

 ## Developing the probe-scraper